 8. Bertolli Extra Virgin Olive Oil

 There’s not much taste to this one; just an oily texture that seems to stick to pots and pans in a particularly obstinate fashion.
 Bertolli is OK for cooking, but be prepared to use to sparingly or wind up blotting your salmon patty or pork chop with a paper napkin like it’s a slice of cheap street pizza.
-Bertolli is also one of the few oils packaged in a transparent bottle—darker glass helps preserve the quality of the oil, but some folks prefer to be able to see what they’re buying.
+Bertolli's bottle has a very slight greenish tint—darker glass helps preserve the quality of the oil, but some folks prefer to be able to see what they’re buying.
 And, well, maybe they deserve what they get.

 $10.99 for 16.9 ounces

 7. Colavita Extra Virgin Olive Oil